actown/WinList/README.md

 # Windows Software
 Over the years I've found a number of useful Windows tools and software.
 Here's my attempt to write them down.
 If you have any tools/software that you recommend, please make a Pull Request and I will merge it!
-Try to keep all the software Open Source unless there isn't an equal alternative.
+Try to keep all the software Open Source or free unless there isn't an equal alternative.

 First step is to use [Ninite](https://ninite.com/) to install most of the software you need.
 None of the software on the list is provided via Ninite.